Toggle Location Modal

 Multiple Myeloma Causes

-The exact multiple myeloma causes are not clear.
+The exact causes are not clear.
 However, multiple myeloma pathogenesis (the process by which the disease develops) begins in one abnormal plasma cell in the bone marrow.

 This abnormal cell multiplies rapidly and accumulates, crowding out the healthy blood cells in an individual’s bone marrow.